NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 **Analysis:**

-* The email impersonated a Coinbase hiring assessment and attempted to convince the recipient to continue with the assessment.
+* The email was an impersonation of a Coinbase hiring assessment and attempted to convince the recipient to continue with the assessment.
 * The email contained content designed to appear like a legitimate cryptocurrency job opportunity.

 **Classification:** True Positive - Malicious

-**Action Taken:** Recommended removing the phishing email from the recipient's mailbox, blocking the sender and any associated malicious indicators, determining whether Ellen interacted with the email content, and investigating the affected endpoint for any follow-on activity.
+**Action Taken:** We removed the phishing email from the recipient's mailbox, blocked the sender and any other associated malicious indicators, determined whether Ellen interacted with the email content, and investigated the affected endpoint for any follow-on activity.

 **Time to Triage:** 11 Minutes